 Clip – Viewers can clip sections of a Twitch stream up to a minute long.
 Just click on the clapper icon or use alt+x to capture the previous minute of the stream, then adjust and title it.

 Clip Chimp – Clip chimp is slang for using clips to portray a streamer out of context.

 Commands – Commands are words you can type into chat after an exclamation mark to get a result back from the chatbot.
 Commonly, they’ll give an explanation or a URL.
 For example, many streamers use !discord to call their chatbot to link their Discord.

 Concurrent Viewers – The number of viewers a stream has at the same time.
 The red “watching now” number shows the concurrent viewers.
-Concurrent viewers are used for some Twitch achievements such as for unlocking Affiliate and Partner.
+Concurrent viewers are used for Twitch streamer achievements such as for unlocking Affiliate and Partner status.

 DansGame – A Twitch Global Emote used to express disgust.

 Dono – A dono is shorthand for a donation, basically a tip, to the streamer.
 Streamers who accept tips will have a profile panel button or link to do so using a payment processor that shows the dono alert on stream.

 Elgato – Elgato is a popular brand of game capture cards, stream decks, and green screens.